pranjalsingh84/ShopKart-E-commerce-Website/README.md

 # ShopKart : E-commerce Website

 ## About 💬
-This is a simple e-commerce website implemented using the `Spring Boot` framework in Java, by a group of five members, namely `Spring Spartans`.
-This group project is assigned under `Information Processing for Web` in 5th semester of BTech (IT), `University of Calcutta`
+This is a project  e-commerce website implemented using the `Spring Boot` framework in Java, govern with ny team member  namely `Spring Spartans`.
+This group project is assigned under `Information Processing for Web`

 Link to the website - [https://shopkart-e-commerce-website.onrender.com](https://shopkart-e-commerce-website.onrender.com)